ballerina-platform/ballerina-lang/docs/lang-ref/workers.md

 You then define the logic that you want the worker to reply.
 The worker can invoke any functions that are defined in the same package.

-If the [Reply](statements.md#reply) statement is present, it must be at the end of the worker.
+If the [Reply](statements.md#reply) statement is present, it must be at the end of the worker definition.
 The reply indicates what message will be returned to the initiator if the initiator requires a response from the worker (see "Receiving a reply from a worker" below).
 If no Reply statement is present, it has the same effect as having sent a null message.

-## Initiating the worker
+## Invoking the worker

 Workers initially come into existence when the enclosing entity-- a [resource](resources.md), [function](functions.md), or [action](actions.md)--becomes active.
 However, similar to a resource, the worker does not execute until it has been sent a message.

 A worker is triggered when a message is sent to the worker.
-You can send the message to the worker by dragging the Worker Invoke icon to the enclosing entity and typing the message name:
+You can configure the enclosing entity to send a message to the worker by dragging the Worker Invoke icon to the enclosing entity and typing the message name:

 ![alt text](../images/icons/worker-invoke.png "Worker Invoke icon")